qntnt/syzygyco-op.github.io/README.md

 ### Idiosyncrasy

 Go ahead, be weird.
 Break the mold.
 If we're going to have a website where we have full control over the HTML, CSS, and JavaScript, we might as well take advantage of the expressive potential that offers us.
-For example, despite the note about multiple pages above, we could, in addition to the landing page, create a point-and-click skueomorphic multimedia experience that offers a whimsical alternative to the straight-laced landing page.
+For example, despite the note about multiple pages above, we could, in addition to the landing page, create a point-and-click skueomorphic multimedia experience that offers a whimsical alternative to a (slightly more) conventional landing page.

 Let the website be a canvas for our creativity.
 Use the website to showcase our work, values, culture and community.